Ever bagged yourself a chest of gems on Duolingo?

 You can find your list of achievements at the bottom of your Duolingo profile.

-Depending on your device and whether Duolingo are doing any A/B testing, you should have about 13 achievements to work through.
+Depending on your device and whether Duolingo are doing any A/B testing, you should have up to 17 achievements to work through.

 Some of the achievements have tiers.
 Whenever you complete a tier or an achievement in its entirety, you’ll earn roughly 25 gems.